 Second, the Minadax produces rather obvious vignetting, so you cannot use it if you need even and accurate lighting across the entire image area.
 This should not be a problem if you only care about the subject in the center of the image, though, as is typically the case in wildlife photography.

 With these qualifications, the Minadax can deliver images that are visibly sharper than software magnifications of the same subjects shot without teleconverter.
 Vignetting aside they are of equivalent quality, with only slightly reduced brightness in the central area and no chromatic aberrations.
 I’ll be keeping the Minadax as part of my arsenal.

-2017-03-10: Moved full-size pictures from Google Photos to my own host.
+2018-05-04: Moved full-size pictures from Google Photos to my own host.
 For many more Minadax shots, check out Tierpark Hellabrunn with Minadax Telephoto and Tierpark Hellabrunn with SEL-70300 and Minadax.